pstda2025/pstda2025.github.io/cfp.md

 **Own Prior Work, Well-Known Projects, and Research Artifacts**

-1. Authors should not upload their manuscript to preprint servers (such as arXiv) or their personal websites while the paper is under review, or otherwise publicly reveal their authorship of the manuscript under review.
+1. <div style="text-align: justify"> Authors should not upload their manuscript to preprint servers (such as arXiv) or their personal websites while the paper is under review, or otherwise publicly reveal their authorship of the manuscript under review.</div>

-2. As an exception to the previous rule, if a prior version of the manuscript has already been uploaded to a public preprint server prior to submission (e.g., if the paper is a re-submission of a paper previously rejected at another single-blind conference), then the paper may still be submitted to ADMA2025.
-However, such papers must be blinded when submitted to ADMA2025.
+2. <div style="text-align: justify"> As an exception to the previous rule, if a prior version of the manuscript has already been uploaded to a public preprint server prior to submission (e.g., if the paper is a re-submission of a paper previously rejected at another single-blind conference), then the paper may still be submitted to ADMA2025.
+However, such papers must be blinded when submitted to ADMA2025.</div>

-3. In exceptional circumstances that force a violation of the above two rules (e.g., a technical report or thesis must be filed in order for a student to graduate), the authors should contact the Program Chair prior to publicizing their manuscript content to avoid misunderstandings.
+3. <div style="text-align: justify"> In exceptional circumstances that force a violation of the above two rules (e.g., a technical report or thesis must be filed in order for a student to graduate), the authors should contact the Program Chair prior to publicizing their manuscript content to avoid misunderstandings.</div>

-4. When submitting or extending a prior workshop publication, the workshop paper is treated as an online preprint for the purpose of the double-blind peer-review process.
+4. <div style="text-align: justify"> When submitting or extending a prior workshop publication, the workshop paper is treated as an online preprint for the purpose of the double-blind peer-review process.
 However, authors must proactively disclose the existence of a prior workshop version of a submitted paper.
 Such information should be emailed to the Program Chair.
-Failure to disclose a prior workshop publication is considered self-plagiarism.
+Failure to disclose a prior workshop publication is considered self-plagiarism.</div>

-5. After communicating with the Program Chair, submissions with conditions 2., 3., or 4. above are recommended to add a headline (or footer) on the first page with the following information: “This submission is based on Preprints, Paper Announcements, and Prior Workshop Papers.
+5. <div style="text-align: justify"> After communicating with the Program Chair, submissions with conditions 2., 3., or 4. above are recommended to add a headline (or footer) on the first page with the following information: “This submission is based on Preprints, Paper Announcements, and Prior Workshop Papers.
 The information has been communicated with the Program Chair.
 The author(s) and the Program Chair request the reviewers not to actively search for the author names to ensure fairness of the double-blind review process.”
 Please contact the Program Chair at least 24 hours before the submission deadline if this applies to your submission.
-If the paper is accepted, the above text should be removed and appropriate citations if any should be added (e.g., citation for prior workshop paper, technical report or thesis and its relation to the accepted paper).
+If the paper is accepted, the above text should be removed and appropriate citations if any should be added (e.g., citation for prior workshop paper, technical report or thesis and its relation to the accepted paper).</div>

-6. If your submission is an extended version of a workshop paper with DOI, you will be asked to provide a blinded version of the workshop paper as supplementary material.
-This will be used by the reviewers to verify that there is sufficient amount of new material in the extended version to warrant a publication at ADMA2025.
+6. <div style="text-align: justify"> If your submission is an extended version of a workshop paper with DOI, you will be asked to provide a blinded version of the workshop paper as supplementary material.
+This will be used by the reviewers to verify that there is sufficient amount of new material in the extended version to warrant a publication at ADMA2025.</div>

 <!-- <div style="text-align: justify"> <B>Reproducibility:</B> The advancement of science depends heavily on reproducibility.
 We strongly recommend that the authors release their code and data to the public.
 Authors can provide an optional two-page supplement at the end of their submitted paper (it needs to be in the same PDF file and start at page 11).
 This supplement can only be used to include:</div>